The Biggest Problem Of AI Coding Is Finally Solved

 01

 Start with this video's job: This video walks through Vercel's DeepSec security harness end-to-end, explaining how its regex-scan plus parallel batched agent investigation pipeline catches vulnerabilities in AI-generated code more systematically than asking Claude Code for a one-shot review.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:44, where the video says: “DeepSec is a structured tool that handles reviews far more systematically.
 Under the hood, it's using coding agents like Claude code and Codex.
 The tool is designed for scanning large repositories because it supports a parallel design that...”

 02